 There’s a lot to think about as a freelancer planning to immigrate to Germany.
 Even if it is not your top priority right now, sooner or later you will have to deal with health insurance in Germany.
 If you are applying for a German freelance visa, then you definitely need to prove that you have adequate health insurance coverage for your stay in Germany.

 Health insurance is one of the most widely discussed topics for the German Freelancer Visa application.
 Proof of a secure livelihood must include sufficient health insurance coverage in Germany.
 This obligation is called Versicherungspflicht.

 So what should you choose as health insurance for German freelancer visa?

 In this post, I will outline some of the well-known health insurance for German freelancer visa.

-However, make sure you do your own due diligence and pick the best option for your health condition and budget.
+While I am doing my best to provide comprehensive and up to date information, please make sure you do your own due diligence and pick the best option for your health condition and budget.